 -How far along you are in your pregnancy — a woman who is 36 weeks pregnant, may be treated differently than someone who is 41 weeks.

 Now, just because people COME to labor and delivery, doesn’t mean they are being admitted to “the unit”.
 Labor and delivery runs like the rest of the hospital.
 Meaning, people go to the ER.
 Some of those people have their problems solved there, or realize that they are safe to go home.
 Some of the people (the minority, actually) end up being admitted to the hospital.
+I have a whole post on when you go to the ER or labor and delivery when you’re pregnant.

 Once your nurse does all those things she will talk to your doctor or midwife to decide if: